znob/sql-queries-with-aggregate-functions-lab-nyc-ds-072418/README.md

 Select the average, `AVG`, of Ruth's batting averages.
 The header of the result would be `AVG(AVG)` which is quite confusing, so provide an alias of `career_average`.

 #### total_years_and_hits_per_team
-Select the `team` and the total number of `year`s and `hits`s, but represent the results on a per team basis.  (**Hint**: you will need to sort the result with a certain clause...)
+Select the `team` and the total number of `year`s and `hits`, but represent the results on a per team basis.  (**Hint**: you will need to sort the result with a certain clause...)

 #### total_years_and_hr_per_team_ordered_by_hr
 The previous query returns Babe Ruth's Boston stats first.
 However, the overwhelming majority of Ruth's career statistics came when he played for the `NY` Yankees.
 Shouldn't we list Ruth's `NY` stats first?
-Write the previous query again, but this time for total `HR`s.
-Make sure that the resulting data set lists Babe Ruth's stats as a Yankee first.  (**Hint**:  You will need to chain another sorting clause after `GROUP BY`.)
+Write the previous query again, but this time we want Babe Ruth's total `HR`s instead of his total `hits`.
+Make sure that the resulting data set lists Babe Ruth's stats as a Yankee first.
+> **Hint**:  You will need to chain another sorting clause after `GROUP BY`.

 #### years_with_on_base_over_300
 We want to know the years in which Ruth successfully reached base over 300 times.
 We need to add `hits` and `BB` to calculate how many times Ruth reached base.
 Simply add the two columns together (ie: `SELECT hits + BB FROM ...`) and give this value an alias of `on_base`.
-Select the `year` and `on_base` for only those years with an `on_base` over 300.  (**Hint**: `WHERE` won't work here!)
+Select the `year` and `on_base` for only those years with an `on_base` over 300.
+> **Hint**: `WHERE` won't work here!

+## Summary

+Well done!
+In this lab we continued adding complexity to our SQL statements and wrote aggregate functions.
+We were able to build our queries from giving us totals and averages to showing us the total years and homeruns earned by team as well as calculating Babe Ruth's total on base and then selecting only years that met a minimum value of our calculated on base attribute.